aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/ifieldmergingcallback/_index.md

 ---
 title: IFieldMergingCallback
+linktitle: IFieldMergingCallback
 second_title: Aspose.Words for Java API Reference
-description: Implement this interface if you want to control how data is inserted into merge fields during a mail merge operation.
+description: Implement this interface if you want to control how data is inserted into merge fields during a mail merge operation in Java.
 type: docs
-weight: 645
+weight: 647
 url: /java/com.aspose.words/ifieldmergingcallback/
 ---
 ```